Nathanjnz3266/Nathanjnz3266/README.md

 👋 About Me

 Hi!
-I'm Nathanjnz3266, a Computer Science student who enjoys building things with code and exploring the world of cybersecurity.
+I'm Nathan, a Computer Science student who enjoys building things with code and exploring the world of cybersecurity.

 I'm mainly interested in Web Development, Front-End Development, Networking, and Web Security.